Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 includes it in an argument, the lower-level translation layer can create a new promptly-resolved Promise for it.

-(TODO: `resolve()` is a good opportunity to remove the promise from the resolving vat's C-List, however if we have queued messages, it must live long enough to forward those messages to the new resolution.
-It would be nice to keep the CannotSendToData logic in the kernel, and have the resolving Vat just re-`send` everything in the queue in all resolution cases.
-If it fulfills to an Export, would the extra queue delay violate our ordering goals?)

 Note: we no longer have distinct syscalls or states for the different flavors of resolved promises.
 Instead, each resolved promise is recorded with a boolean `isRejected` flag, and a `CapData` to hold the resolution data.
 If